 - The specific vulnerability of certain stakeholders to negative human rights impacts linked to our business and/or relationships

 - The degree to which a stakeholder is either unwilling or unable to use conventional grievance mechanisms (whether public or linked to Freeport-McMoRan) to raise human rights concerns

 - The degree to which stakeholders are able to provide insight into the existence and/or nature of any negative human rights impacts our business and/or relationships have on themselves, their communities and/or third-parties

-For information on our ongoing stakeholder engagement refer to: Stakeholder Engagement.
+For information on our ongoing stakeholder engagement refer to: Stakeholder Engagement and Workforce.

-Our ongoing program of site-level HRIAs act as a form of ‘deep-dive’ verification exercise that builds on our established Sustainable Development Risk Register process.
-These assessments use a comprehensive and dedicated HRIA methodology that is aligned with the UN Guiding Principles to identify and prioritize each site’s human rights risks and impacts.
-In many cases, some of these risks and impacts may already have been identified via the site’s ‘mainstream’ Sustainable Development Risk Register.
-But the application of a specific ‘human rights lens’ means these site-level HRIAs are able to:
+Our ongoing program of site-level HRIAs act as a form of ‘deep-dive’ verification that builds on our established SD Risk Register process.
+These assessments use a comprehensive and dedicated HRIA methodology that is aligned with the UN Guiding Principles to identify and prioritize each operations human rights risks and impacts.
+In many cases, risks and impacts have been identified via the site’s SD Risk Register process and grievance mechanisms.
+However, the application of a specific ‘human rights lens’ means these site-level HRIAs are able to:

 - Supplement these results with otherwise ‘hidden / unreported’ risks and impacts that are not otherwise being captured (including through direct engagement with affected and potentially-affected rights holders)

 - Use a structured framework to prioritize identified risks and impacts using the specific criteria set out in the UN Guiding Principles (e.g. scope, scale and remediability)

 - Deliver additional analytical insight into the identified risks and impacts from a specific human rights perspective